Berlin Stadtbahn: Modernisation from 1994

-In October 1994 a large-scale modernisation programme was started on the Stadtbahn.
-The viaducts were checked and strengthened, and the tracks were bedded in concrete to improve durability and comfort.
+In October 1994 the track was closed and a large-scale modernisation programme was launched.
+The viaduct sections were checked and strengthened, and the tracks were bedded in concrete to improve durability and comfort.
+A decision that would turn out to be a mistake in 2022.
 Almost all stations saw large financial investments and were thoroughly modernised.
-Long-distance traffic between Zoo and Ostbahnhof stations was interrupted during the construction period and the S-Bahn trains temporarily used the long-distance line.
+Long-distance traffic between Zoo and Ostbahnhof stations was interrupted during the construction period, and the S-Bahn trains temporarily used the long-distance line.
 On 24 March 1998 the Stadtbahn was reopened, now carrying up to three ICE and IC lines as well as five RegionalExpress lines.

-Part of the Stadtbahn was realigned as part of the construction of the new Berlin Hauptbahnhof, with construction commencing in 2001 and completed in July 2002.
+Between 2001 and July 2002, part of the Stadtbahn was realigned over the construction of the new Berlin Hauptbahnhof.
 The realigned section consisted of two 450 m-long bridges spanning the station and the adjacent Humboldthafen port.

 Until the summer of 2006, the Stadtbahn was the main thoroughfare for long-distance trains, which usually stopped at Zoologischer Garten and Ostbahnhof (which was renamed in 1998).
 When the new Hauptbahnhof opened on 28 May 2006 the importance of the line diminished slightly, as many trains now would use the new north-south line connected to the Hauptbahnhof.
 The remaining intercity trains on the Stadtbahn, mainly those heading toward Hanover and Cologne, now usually call at Hauptbahnhof and Ostbahnhof.

+In 2022 the concrete bedding installed between 1994 and 1998 was found to have developed difficult to repair fatigue damage.
+The attachment points of the thought to be much more durable solution had to be replaced quickly due to safety concerns.
+As of 2023, the concrete isn't slated to be replaced either; the work would be too complicated and take too much time, because of the viaduct structure.